LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 A very simple use of a regular expression would be to locate the same word spelled two different ways.
 For example the regular expression `organi[sz]e` matches both "organise" and "organize".

-But it would also match `reorganise`, `reorganize`, `organises`, `organizes`, `organised`, `organized`, et cetera, because we've not specified the beginning or end of our string.
-So there are a bunch of special syntax that help us be more precise.
+But it would also match `reorganise`, `reorganize`, `organises`, `organizes`, `organised`, `organized`, et cetera, because we have not specified the beginning or end of our string.
+So we need to use special syntax to help us be more precise.

 The first we've seen: square brackets can be used to define a list or range of characters to be found.
 So: